 Born in Jerusalem, educated in Lebanon, Jordan, and the US (University of Iowa), I teach writing at Boston University’s College of Communication, and the American Short Story for BU’s Evergreen Program.
 I have also taught at BU’s College of Arts and Sciences and College of General Studies, as well as the School of the Museum of Fine Arts (Boston) and the American University of Armenia (Yerevan).
 For many years, I also taught literature and writing to high- and middle-school students in Boston, Los Angeles, and Beirut.
 In April 2011, and as part of the international delegation of writers to Palestine Festival of Literature, I conducted writing/translation workshops in Palestinian universities.
-For fall semester, 2016, I was on leave from Boston University and teaching writing at the American University of Armenian, Yerevan.
+For fall semesters, 2016 and 2017, I was on leave from Boston University to teach writing at the American University of Armenian, Yerevan.

 In October, 2016, the film “Vahe Oshagan:Between Acts” (for which I translated the entire film into English, including Oshagan’s poetry) was screened in Yerevan, at the American University of Armenia, and at Mirzoyan Library.
 I was co-producer of the film.
 This subtitled, upgraded version of the film was made possible through a grant from the Gulbenkian Foundation.

-My prose and translations (from Arabic and Armenian) have appeared in American Literary Review, Ahégan (Beirut), London Review of Books, The Nation, Agni Review, Book Forum, Words Without Borders, The Daily Star/International Herald Tribune (Beirut), Journal of Palestine Studies, MERIP/Milddle East Report, Alik (Tehran), Warwick Review (UK), artsMedia (Boston), the radio program “On Being,” the on-line journals Jadaliyya, HowlRound, The Common, Bangalore Review, The Transnational (Berlin), among others.
+My prose and translations (from Arabic and Armenian) have appeared in American Literary Review, Ahégan (Beirut), London Review of Books, The Nation, Agni Review, Book Forum, Words Without Borders, The Daily Star/International Herald Tribune (Beirut), Journal of Palestine Studies, MERIP/Milddle East Report, Alik (Tehran), Warwick Review (UK), artsMedia (Boston), The Transnational Review (Berlin), Solstice (on-line), the radio program “On Being,” the on-line journals Jadaliyya, HowlRound, The Common, and Bangalore Review, among others.

 I would like to believe that I divide my time between Boston (where I live with my cat, Splendid) and other places–imagined, and actual.